-- 29) It pays for people to specialize and trade with each other because - A) otherwise they would not survive. - B) they can take advantage of the fact they have an absolute advantage in the production of something. - C) this way they can consume outside their production possibilities frontier. - D) this way the strong can exploit the weak. - E) all of the above.
+- 29) It benefits people to specialize and trade with each other because - A) otherwise they would not survive. - B) they can take advantage of the fact they have an absolute advantage in the production of something. - C) with specialization and trade, this way they can consume outside the production possibilities frontier. - D) with specialization and trade, the strong can exploit the weak. - E) specialization and trade lead to a linear PPF.